dmchale/disable-json-api/readme.txt

 While logged into WordPress as any user, the REST API will function as intended.
 Because of this, you must use a new browser - or Chrome's incognito mode - to test your website with a clean session.
-Go to yourdomain.com/wp-json/ (or yourdomain.com/?rest_route=/ if you have pretty permalinks disabled) to test the results.
+Go to yourdomain.com/wp-json/ (or yourdomain.com/?rest_route=/ if you have pretty permalinks disabled) while NOT LOGGED IN to test the results.
 You will see an authentication error returned if the plugin is active.
+"DRA: Only authenticated users can access the REST API."

 = Does this plugin disable all REST API's installed? =